AmziLS/AmziProlog/Setup and getting started.md

 Your release environment will be *either* 32 or 64 bit, but not both at the same time, i.e., you need to have two separate folders for Amzi!
-Prolog 32 and 64 it, and set the environment variable accordingly, either using `Amzi Prolog Environment (Release).lnk` to create a temporary environment or `Configure Amzi Dirs (Release).bat` each time you switch between the global environments.
+Prolog 32 and 64 bit, and set the environment variable accordingly: either using `Amzi Prolog Environment (Release).lnk` to create a temporary environment or `Configure Amzi Dirs (Release).bat` each time you switch between the global environments.